Orange-OpenSource/optisam-ui/docs/pages/exploring/checkAggregationCompliance.md

 You are now able to check :
 - The "SKU" : Identifier of the rights you have acquired
 - The "metrics" : Identifier of the metric(s) used for this aggregation
-- The number of "Computed licenses" : Number of licenses required for your total product installations in the aggregation (computed by OpTISAM)
+- The "Computed licenses" : Number of licenses required for your total product installations in the aggregation (computed by OpTISAM)
+- Computation details : The details of the computation
-- The number of "Acquired licenses" : Number of licenses acquired (information you provided to OpTISAM)
+- Available Licenses : Number of licenses available to be shared
 - The "delta" in number of licenses or euros : Difference between "Acquired" and "Computed" licenses (<span style="color:green">positive = underusage</span> / <span style="color:red">negative = counterfeiting</span>)
 - The "total cost" : Total cost of your "Acquired licenses" (including the maintenance cost)